lino-framework/book/docs/specs/beid.rst

         because it is stored there as a language and gender specific plain text.

+.. class:: BeIdCardHolder

+    Mixin for models which represent an eid card holder.
+    Currently only Belgian eid cards are tested.
+    Concrete subclasses must also inherit from :mod:`lino.mixins.Born`.

+    Database fields:

+    .. attribute:: birth_country

+    .. attribute:: birth_place
+    .. attribute:: card_number
+    .. attribute:: card_valid_from
+    .. attribute:: card_valid_until

+    .. attribute:: card_type

+        The type of id card.

+        Choices are defined in :class:`BeIdCardTypes`

+    .. attribute:: card_issuer

+        The administration who issued this ID card.

+    .. attribute:: noble_condition

+        The eventual noble condition of this person.

+    .. method:: read_beid

+        Update card holder data from eID card

+        Read eId card and store the data on the selected holder.

+        This is a row action (called on a given holder).

+        When the selected holder has an empty `national_id`, and when there is no holder yet with that `national_id` in the database, then we want to update the existing holder from the card.

+    .. method:: find_by_beid

+        Find or create card holder from eID card

+        Read an eID card, then either show the existing holder or ask to create a new holder.

+        This is a list action, usually called from a quicklink or a main menu item.

     .. attribute:: image

         Virtual field which displays the picture.